 - Notice and narrate times when your children are cooperative.
 So often we find ourselves saying things like “You did it all by yourself!” because we’re delighted by a child’s independence, or “You won!” when we can see they’ve really tried.
 Just remember to also say something when they ask for help or work with a friend.
 Interdependence, collaboration, and cooperation should be as highly valued.
 Try, “You two really worked together on that project—you made quite a team.”

 - Model cooperation in your words and deeds.
 It’s the good news and the bad news: Your child is always watching what you say and do.
 And we all know that the “Do as I say” line just doesn’t work.
 Make sure your child has ample opportunities to see you cooperate and negotiate.
 If winning is always held up as the highest (or only) goal, kids will learn to shy away from risk-taking, and we’ll set them up for a lifetime of disappointment.

 So moms and dads—get out there and cooperate!

 Show your kids how to work well with others and model the “try-fail-persevere-succeed” cycle.
 Reveal the benefits of cooperation and collaboration and take notice when your children engage in these important life skills for themselves.

 For children: Yo!
 Yes? by Chris Rasehka and Swimmy by Leo Lionni.

 For grown-ups: Mind in the Making: The Seven Essential Life Skills Every Child Needs, by Ellen Galinsky and NurtureShock: New Thinking About Children, by Po Bronson and Ashley Merryman

-~from the March/April 2013 issue of Parent & Family
+Previously printed in the March/April 2013 issue of Parent & Family